Opentrons/opentrons-emulation/README.md

 Running the following curl command will hit the /modules endpoint.
 It should return a JSON describing the attached modules.

+> This is available by running `make emulation-check`

 ```bash
 curl -s --location --request GET 'http://localhost:31950/modules' --header 'opentrons-version: *' | json_pp -json_opt pretty,canonical